 You’re ready to make a career change and become a programmer.
 Software developers work on fascinating projects and command handsome salaries, and they are increasingly in demand as the years pass.
-Becoming a coder will set you up for a fulfilling and rewarding life, but is coding hard to learn?
+Becoming a coder will set you up for a fulfilling and rewarding life, but if it’s your first time coding, you might wonder: is coding hard to learn?
 How difficult is it for a beginner to sit down and start studying to be a programmer?

 I’m so glad you asked that question because, if you hadn’t, I’d have written this article for no reason.
 In this guide, we look at learning to code.
 We show you the easiest languages to learn so you can start on the right foot, and you’ll get to know which languages are the hardest to learn, as well; you can tackle these after getting a few of the easier ones down.
 It’ll be a madcap adventure, I’m sure, so let’s get started.

 When you’re beginning your studies to become a coder, it’s best not to bite off more than you can chew.
 Trying to learn a complex and difficult language before you’ve mastered the easier guys can be a frustrating experience.
 And it can result in you giving up in disgust rather than just pounding your head against a wall.
 To give yourself the best chance to succeed, be kind to yourself, and start with one of these easier programming languages to learn.
 You’ll be surprised how easy it is to learn computer programming!

 HTML – If you want a relatively painless entry into Programmerland, you can always start with learning to code in HTML, which is invaluable for web design.

 Python – This beginner-friendly language has simple, easy-to-read syntax, which makes it a great first language as well.

 PHP – Another great starter language, PHP is robust enough to keep running even if the code contains errors.